2023 awards show schedule: How to watch

 The Critics Choice Association (CCA) presents the Critics Choice Awards to honor achievements in film and television.

-The 28th annual awards show will be held Jan.
+The 28th annual awards show was held Jan.
 15 at Fairmont Century Hotel in Los Angeles and broadcast at 7 p.m.
 EST on The CW.

-Everything Everywhere All at Once tops the film nominees with 14 nominations, including Best Picture, while Abbott Elementary leads the TV nominees with six nominations, including Best Comedy Series.
+Everything Everywhere All at Once topped the film nominees with 14 nominations, including Best Picture, while Abbott Elementary led the TV nominees with six nominations, including Best Comedy Series.

-Singer and actress Janelle Monáe will receive the 7th annual See Her award.
+Singer and actress Janelle Monáe received the 7th annual See Her award.

 Grammy Awards - Feb.
 5